HozaifaDev/HozaifaDev/README.md

 ## 📊 **About Me**

-Passionate **Data Scientist** and **Machine Learning Engineer** with a strong foundation in statistical analysis, deep learning, and data visualization.
-I love transforming complex data into actionable insights and building intelligent systems that make a difference.
+I’m a Data Scientist and Co-Founder & CTO at **Revelio**.
+My work focuses on **building data-driven solutions** that transform raw information into business value.
+I specialize in **analytics, machine learning, and scalable systems** that help organizations make smarter decisions.

 > *"Data is the new oil, but AI is the refinery"* 🎯